scale-it/algo-builder/docs/guide/py-teal.md

     }
     await deployer.loadLogic("dynamic-fee.py", scInitParam);
    ```
-  Keys starting with `TMPL_` or `tmpl_` will be used with TMPL function and other keys will be used as mentioned in `External Parameters Support` section.
+  Note: Keys starting with `TMPL_` or `tmpl_` will be used with TMPL function and other keys will be used as mentioned in `External Parameters Support` section.

   ### Difference between External Parameters Support and TMPL Placeholder Support